juandarr/juandarr.github.io/README.md

 ## Color palette

-Here is the chosen color palette.
-It uses teal as the base color.
-Its complementary color (orange) is part of the set.
-Purple and yellow in its variations are part of the palette too.
+The color palette is mostly based in pastel and vibrant colors.
+Base color is teal.
+Orange is used as the complementary color.
+Purple and yellow in their hue/brightness variations are part of the palette too.

 ##### Color Palette by Paletton.com